-Working of Resistors in Parallel Calculator
+Working of the Parallel Circuit Resistance Calculator

 1/RTotal=1/R1+1/R2+1/R3+...+1/Rn